Xuwenfeng-GUET/LogAE-Xgboost/README.md

 # LogAE-Xgboost

 The classifier dataset is divided into 2 parts.
-When used, these two parts need to be combined.
+When used, these two parts need to be spliced together.